ADAT Transfer Service

 The Alesis ADAT changed the entire recording industry, beginning a revolution of affordable recording tools.
 Overnight, the cost of digital studio recording plummeted from a sizeable $150,000 for the Sony PCM-3324 24-track to a relatively modest $12,000 for three ADATs at their original $3,995.’

 Figures from the Audio Engineering Society suggest that twenty thousand were sold in its first year from October 1992 to November 1993 and 80,000 sold by 1998.’

 ADAT at Creative Audio Works

-We have several Alesis ADAT M20 available to transfer your tapes in the Creative Audio Works studio.
+We have multiple Alesis ADAT M20 available to transfer your recordings in the Creative Audio Works studio.
 We deliver your files as individual synchronized track ‘stems’ and use ADAT’ sync’ and optical cables to ensure an authentic digital workflow.

 Perhaps now is the time to remix that early digital multi-track masterpiece…